comparisonreferralssoftwareaustralia

 Why practices choose SimpleRef

 • Purpose-built for the problem.
 This is not a generic tool with a healthcare skin.
-Every feature exists because Australian specialist practices asked for it.
+Every feature exists because Australian practices asked for it.

 • Operational in hours, not weeks.
 No six-week implementation project.
 No consultants.
 No custom configuration.